 Al later worked at the Metz Brewery Co. and was an apprentice at the Willow Springs Brewery until World War I. He enlisted in the Navy on May 17, 1918.
 He was sent to the U.S. Naval Electrical School at Hampton Roads Naval Base, Virginia.
 He was in the 10th Co. – 10 Reg.
 He was discharged on February 15, 1919.

-Frances Anna Vacek Riedmann was born January 8, 1896 in a neighborhood called Sheelytown, which was just south of Omaha.
+Frances Anna Vacek Riedmann was born January 8, 1896 in a neighborhood called Sheelytown, which at the time was just south of Omaha and north of South Omaha.
 It was an area of Polish folks around 26th and Vinton.
 Her family later moved to 30th and Harrison where they had three acres of land.

 Frances went places by walking or by taking the streetcar or train.
 She chummed around with Julie Stehno Riha, Mary Riha Wichita and Josephine Vacek Visty.
 They went to dances, movies and picnics.
 Her dream was to take piano lessons, but she never did.
 On St. Nicholas Day, Dec.
 6, she would get an orange, a few English walnuts, and candy; or coal if she was naughty.

 Frances met Al at a dance before he left for the Navy.
 They met at the Catholic Sokol Hall at 13th and Williams.
 They were introduced by Johnny Vher.
 Her folks did not approve of Al because he was German and lived in East Omaha, so they met without her parents knowing about it.
 Tradition said you married in your own religion and nationality.